-She took one more sudden blow before water gushed in, flooding the hold.
+The schooner took one more sudden blow before water gushed in, flooding the hold.

-The vessel drifted a short distance further, before sinking near a rock known as El Caballo Blanco or the white horse.
+The vessel drifted a short distance further before sinking near a rock known as, El Caballo Blanco or the white horse.

 When the unbelievable news reached Tortola, all were overcome with grief, some to the extent of fainting.